seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 Marry, sir, I think, if you handled her privately,
 she would sooner confess: perchance, publicly,
-she’ll be ashamed.
+she'll be ashamed.

 **ESCALUS**
 I will go darkly to work with her.

 **LUCIO**
-That’s the way; for women are light at midnight.
+That's the way; for women are light at midnight.

-*Re-enter Officers with ISABELLA; and Provost with the DUKE VINCENTIO in his friar ’s habit*
+*Re-enter Officers with ISABELLA; and Provost with the DUKE VINCENTIO in his friar 's habit*

 **ESCALUS**
-Come on, mistress: here’s a gentlewoman denies all
+Come on, mistress: here's a gentlewoman denies all
 that you have said.

 **LUCIO**